anna099/hegel/1-sense-certainty.md

 other radical particulars.
 From whose standpoint is this comparison carried out?
 It is precisely through the *universal* 'I' that it is done.
-In all experience of sensuous-certainty, 'what does not appears is *I as universal*, whose [universal] seeing is neither a seeing of the tree nor of this house.'
-As such, the truth of sensuous-certainty has shifted away from the object and on to the subject.
+In all experience of sensuous-certainty, 'what does not appears is *I as universal*, whose [universal] seeing is neither a seeing of the tree nor of this house.'[^3] As such, the truth of sensuous-certainty has shifted away from the object and on to the subject.

 At this point, sensuous-certainty has gone through two dialectical moments that transformed its original position.
 At first, it made its claim to absolute